Spanish Fork City Council approves two projects to increase efficiency, safety outside junior high schools

 Nebo School District will be responsible for the costs of construction in the south parking lot it owns, which are not to exceed $155,000.
 The city and school district will split the costs of construction to the north parking lot and the access lane.

-The city council approved both projects unanimously during its Tuesday evening meeting.
-Spanish Fork Public Information Officer Scott Aylett said the city hopes the projects will make city roads safer for residents to travel on and make it easier for kids to get in and out of school.
+The city council approved both projects unanimously.
+Spanish Fork Public Information Officer Scott Aylett said the city hopes the projects will make city roads safer for residents to travel on and make it easier for children to get in and out of school.